-Oscar, Tony and Emmy Award-winner Viola Davis recently sat down with EBONY to discuss new film, Merck’s A Touch of Sugar, a documentary addressing America’s diabetes crisis and how it disproportionately affects Black and brown lives.
+Oscar, Tony and Emmy Award winner Viola Davis recently sat down with EBONY to discuss a new film, Merck’s A Touch of Sugar documentary addressing America’s diabetes crisis and how it disproportionately affects Black and brown lives.

-Davis, who narrates the film, was drawn to the project due to her own experience with the disease, revealing that several of her family members are diabetic.
+Davis, who narrates the film, was drawn to the project due to her own experience and revealed that several of her family members are diabetic.
 Others have passed away because of complications from the disease.

 “A huge number of my family members have Type 2 diabetes.
 My great-aunt died from complications from diabetes, as did my grandmother,” she said.

-The Fences actress has been diagnosed as pre-diabetic herself, saying she was in disbelief when her doctor told her.
+The actress, who won an Academy Award for her performance in Fences, has been diagnosed as pre-diabetic herself nd says she was in disbelief when her doctor told her.

 “I said, ‘that’s got to be a mistake.
 My glucose levels are always great, I eat right, I exercise.’
 Then she read my numbers, and they were elevated super-high.”

-In addition to arming herself with information, the How to Get Away With Murder star became a “warrior” for her own health, consulting her doctor and sisters who have Type 2 diabetes for advice on diet and overall lifestyle choices.
+In addition to arming herself with information, the How to Get Away With Murder star became a “warrior” for her own health, asking her doctor and sisters who have type 2 diabetes for advice on diet and overall lifestyle choices.

 When it comes to people of color who often refer to the disease as “the sugar,” Davis suggested taking actionable steps to avoid the fate of so many of her family members.